-- You could hack the loan.
-By choosing a longer loan term and making additional repayments when you have extra funds, you can pay back the loan sooner, and take advantage of lower repayments.
+You could hack the loan.
+By choosing a longer loan term and making additional repayments when you have extra funds, you can pay back the loan sooner to save on interest costs.

-- You could use the finance for a huge expenses.
-Long-term personal loans allow you to finance more expensive purchases such as cars, boats or weddings.
+You could use the finance for a huge expense.
+Long term personal loans allow you to finance more expensive purchases such as cars, boats or weddings.
 You can also use a larger loan to consolidate debt.

 You will pay more in interest.
-A longer loan term, as demonstrated in the example above, will see you pay more interest over the course of the loan.
+A longer loan term will see you pay more interest over the course of the loan.
 This could be hundreds or thousands of dollars depending on the size of the loan amount.

 Keep you in debt longer.
 Having a longer repayment period means it takes far longer to repay your debt.
 If you apply for another loan or credit card before it’s paid off, the debt will show on your credit report.

 Tendency to incur another debt.
-Since consolidating your debt frees you from higher payments, you may be inclined to apply for other sources of credit.
+With lower repayments, you may be inclined to apply for other sources of credit.

-Things to avoid about long term personal loans
+Things to avoid with long term personal loans

 How to apply for long term personal loans

-Applying for a long-term personal loan is straightforward, and you can start by comparing your options.
+Applying for a long term personal loans is straightforward.
 Go through the various loan providers on this page and once you find a suitable product, click on it to go to their website.
-As part of the application process, most lenders require you to meet some basic eligibility criteria, which usually include you being a New Zealand citizen or resident, and being over the age of 18.
+As part of the application process, lenders require you to meet some basic eligibility criteria, which usually include you being a New Zealand citizen or resident, having a regular income and being over the age of 18.

-You may also be asked to provide details about your employment and your earnings, plus provide photo ID and proof of address.
+You will also be asked to provide details about your employment and your earnings, plus provide photo ID and proof of address.
 If you want to take out a secured loan you have to provide documents to prove ownership of the collateral you use to secure the loan.